How to Create a Social Media Content Plan That Actually Gets Results

 1. What is your goal?

-Define the people you want to reach (age, location, interests, problems).
-This lets you tailor tone, topics, and visuals.
+• Identify the people you want to reach: age, location, interests, and challenges.

 3. What value will you deliver?